CatherineP37/project_4/README.md

 Epic - patient account

 - As a patient I want to set up an account so that I can easily book appointments online.
-- As a patient I want the option of being able to close my account.
 - As a patient I want to be able to change my password.

 Epic - easy log in